List of Mercedes-Benz transmissions

 Every type of transmission occurs in every type of installation.

-Mercedes-Benz Manual Transmissions
+Mercedes-Benz manual transmissions

-For manual transmissions G for gearbox and two digits are used.
+For manual transmissions G for gearbox (Getriebe) and two digits are used.
 See G56 — 6-speed manual as an example.
-In 2019, Daimler AG discontinued the production of manual transmissions.
+In 2019, Mercedes-Benz discontinued the production of manual transmissions.

-Mercedes-Benz Automatic Transmissions
+Mercedes-Benz automatic transmissions

-Mercedes-Benz uses the number "720" to currently "725" to identify automatic, dual-clutch (DCT), Continuously variable (CVT), and automated manual transmissions (AMT).
+Production of automatic transmissions began in 1961.
+720 to currently 725 are the designations (types) to identify automatic, dual-clutch (DCT), Continuously variable (CVT), and automated manual transmissions (AMT).